SevlaMare/robotGame/README.md

 * [Author](#author)
 * [License](#license)

+## How to play
+* Left and right keyboard arrows to move the robot.
+* Up arrow to jump.
+* Space bar to shoot the ninjas.
+* Press any button to start the game on the start screen.
+* Click in OK button to submit a score on game over screen.

 ## Live Demo
 You can access a online version of this game at:<br>
 https://compassionate-shockley-5fecf8.netlify.app/

 ## Requirements
 - [x] A game build with Phaser
-- [x] Leadboard system using an API
+- [x] Leaderboard system using an API
 - [x] Deployed and documented

 ## Possible new features
 - Controls for mobile
 - Pagination for scores
 - Highlight player best score
-- More content (Stages, actions and animations)
+- More content (Stages, actions, and animations)

 ## Requisites
 * [A modern web browser](https://www.google.com/chrome/)